aveiga/infra-kubernetes-cluster/README.md

 ## Full documentation

-The full project description is available in [my personal blog](https://www.andreveiga.dev)
+TBD

 ## Disclaimer

-The provided code was tested on a 2020 M1 Macbook Air, where the Kubernetes single control plane node was running on a VM (Ubuntu), and three Raspberry Pi Zero 2 W's acting as Kubernetes worker nodes.
+The provided code was tested on a 2020 M1 Macbook Air as the Ansible host and VirtualBox VMs running on a Windows host acting as the Kubernetes nodes.